gOps132/Zyklon/README.md

 CMake Version <= 3.14

-This project is made with the visual studio code IDE in a Unix machine.

 I made a specific task to run the currently selected executable at the workspace directory using vscode cmake-tools.

-Make sure to run the executable at the workspace directory.
+VScode tasks are made to facilitate running the project in the workspace directory

-Not guranteed to work on windows, I don't even know what batch files are.

 Many thanks to Master Cherno, Jason Turner, Craig Scott and etc. for the amazingly useful content.``